 Of course, the basics: eat well, get a reasonable amount of sleep every night (easier said than done, but really, sleep is super important), exercise, and take care of yourself.
 For concerns about nutrition, allergens, or food sensitivities, you can speak to the staff of the Davison Health Center, Sierra Fowler of the WesWell office at the Health Center, or the managers and nutritionist at Bon Appetit, who handle Wesleyan’s food service.
 Sierra Fowler in WesWell can also help with sleep habits, safer sex, and other health topics.
 WesWell has a group of students called Peer Health Advocates who can provide information and supplies and often facilitate programs on campus about a variety of health topics and habits.

 The Freeman Athletic Center has a wide variety of athletic equipment and facilities that are open to all students for free, just check their hours.
-The website isn’t super clear at the moment, but it seems like students are going to have to continue to sign up to use the gym facilities just like they did last year.
 The Physical Education Department offers .25 credit classes in a variety of sports and activities (a great way to force yourself to workout if you’re like me and want to workout but “can never find any time”.)
 Intramural and club sports of all types will be advertised on campus and are a great way to make friends and get exercise.
 Also, WesBAM (Wesleyan Body and Mind) is the student-run exercise collective on campus.
 They offer affordable classes in yoga, zumba, cardio kickboxing, and other activities taught by certified student instructors on a per-class or semester basis.

 If you are a student who has ongoing health needs, be sure to communicate with the Health Center and your class dean.
 They can be an invaluable resource.
 If your health might impact your participation or performance in the classroom, you should also contact the Disability Services Office to identify yourself, and plan to talk with your professors.
 In order for any sort of accommodation to be provided in class, official documentation must be on file with the University.
 Even if you’re not sure about what accommodations you want or need, get in touch with Dean Laura Patey, associate dean for student academic resources and the administrator of services for students with disabilities.
 She can help you determine what will help you and be a liaison to professors or ResLife.